senorcarbone/vagrant-spark-zeppelin/README.md

 #Zeppelics
-#A VM Configuration for Interactively Programming Distributed Systems with Kompics and Zeppelin
+#Interactive Distributed Algorithms with Zeppelin and Kompics

 ##Instructions
 TBD

-##Acknowledge
-The setup is based on https://github.com/arjones/vagrant-spark-zeppelin

 ##Examples
 TBD

-###Assignments
-TBD
+##Credits
+The setup is based on https://github.com/arjones/vagrant-spark-zeppelin